btcfoundationedcom/btcfoundationedcom.github.io/guides/en/regulators.md

 *Myth*: The Bitcoin industry is not willing to work with regulators.

-*Reality*: A vocal minority of businesses oppose all regulation on philosophical grounds, but most business operators welcome certainty in their regulatory environment.
-The Bitcoin Foundation, in particular, is committed to regulatory outreach.
+*Reality*:   Like any industry, the businessmen therein are as varied as the human race itself.
+They are of all ages, and range widely in political, social, financial and economic beliefs and practices.
+They include capitalists, dedicated socialists, and communists.
+This is a natural result of Bitcoin being a worldwide happening, and people live where ever they live, in many different types of societies.
+Most business operators welcome certainty in their regulatory environment.
+The Bitcoin Foundation is committed to a reasonable level of regulatory outreach.

 *Myth*: Bitcoins are so expensive (several hundred dollars each at the time of this writing) that only the wealthy can afford them.

 *Reality:* A unit of bitcoin can currently be subdivided down to 1/100,000,000^th^, and with a minor modification to the software, even smaller than that.
 There is no need to transact with an entire bitcoin.
+Bitcoin is fungible.

 *Myth*: Bitcoin is a Ponzi scheme because bitcoins have no intrinsic value.

 *Reality*: Bitcoins are the first form of money that is also its own payment system.
-The value of that payment system is difficult to overstate.
+In the singular transaction, the value of that payment system varies by transaction style, size, and geographical distance.
+In the aggregate of transactions, that value is considerable.
+Certainly this is a refutation of the "Ponzi scheme" allegation.